 Spay and Neuter for a Longer Life

-Pets who are fixed tend to live longer than their intact counterparts.
+Spaying and neutering dogs and cats helps them to live longer than their intact counterparts.
 The reasons are many and involve both medical and behavioral benefits.
 While not all benefits directly relate to a longer life, they do contribute to a happier one—for both them and you.
 Benefits of spay and neuter surgeries include:

 - Reduced inclination to roam (which results in too many escaped pets who suffer car injuries)